 )ap_cache.json

 )Purpose: Stores file metadata (modification time, content hash), parsed Doh definitions (modules, packages, patterns), and import information.
-This cache significantly speeds up subsequent Auto-Packager runs by only reprocessing changed files.
+This cache speeds up subsequent Auto-Packager runs by only reprocessing changed files.

 Location: /.doh/manifests/ap_cache.json